INFORMATION FOR PARENTS

-A very warm welcome from Mr Bentham and Miss Roberts!
-Below you'll find highlights of our activities and some essential tips for helping your child make brilliant progress.
-We're looking forward to a fantastic year of learning - click here to read our Cedar Tree Class Autumn newsletter!
+A very warm welcome from Mr Bentham, Miss Roberts and Miss Rushworth!
+Below you'll find our Autumn Newsletter, highlights of our activities and some essential tips for helping your child make brilliant progress.
+We're looking forward to a fantastic year of learning!

 This year, alongside the school curriculum we plan to focus on...